fcesc-code/textoo-front/README.md

 ## How to use this code

+Download or clone the repository.
+Then, install the dependencies using `npm install`.
+To start the app in development mode run `npm run dev` and open your browser on
+[localhost](http://localhost:4200).
+For further commands, see the commands section below.

 Content lives inside the `src/` folder.
 If you do not want to change the configuration or are unsure about what you are doing, do not edit files outside the `src/` folder.

 Always run the following commands during the development stage and for production builds.
 Please note that it is expected that all projects built with this boilerplate are compiled using `npm run build` before they are published.